tpoisot/ms_pop_networks/ms_pop.md

 network ecologists, interested in understanding how spatial and meta-community proccesses influence the structure of ecological interactions, with the goal of building more accurate predictive models.

+# Figures

+\clearpage

+[f:meta]: figures/fig_proba.pdf "The metaweb concept"
+![An illustration of the metaweb concept.
+In its simplest form, a metaweb is the list of all possible species and interactions between them for the system being studied, at the regional level (far left side).
+Everything that is ultimately observed in nature is a *realisation* of the metaweb (far right side), *i.e.* the resulting network after several sorting processes have occurred (central panel).
+First, species and species pairs have different probabilities to be observed (top panels).
+Second, as a consequence of the mechanisms we outline in this paper, not all interactions have the same probability to occur at any given site (bottom panels, see **Box 1**).\label{f:meta}][f:meta]

+\clearpage

+[f:traits]: figures/fig_aggregation.pdf "Traits and populations"
+![The left-hand side of this figure represents possible interactions between populations (circles) of four species (ellipses), and the aggregated species interaction network on the right.
+In this example, the populations and species level networks have divergent properties, and the inference on the system dynamics are likely to be different depending on the level of observation.
+More importantly, if the three populations highlighted in red were to co-occur, there would be no interactions between them, whereas the species-level network would predict a linear chain.\label{f:traits}.][f:traits]

+\clearpage

+[f:synth]: figures/fig_synth.pdf "Synthesis"
+![The approach we propose (that populations can interact at the conditions that **1** their trait allow it and **2** they are locally abundant enough to meet) requires to shift our focus to population-level processes.
+A compelling argument to work at this level of organisation is that eco-evolutionary feedbacks explicit.
+All of the components of interaction variability we described are potentially related, either through variations of population sizes due to the interaction, or due to selection stemming from these variations in population size.
+In addition, some traits involved in the existence of the interaction may also affect local population abundance. \label{f:synth}.][f:synth]

 # References